-When the customer reports income that is over the income limits for AHCCCS Medical Assistance (MA), no further proof is needed.
+When the customer reports income that is over the income limits for AHCCCS Medical Assistance (MA), it is reasonably compatible.
+No further proof is needed.

-When the customer reports income below the MA income limits see the table below:
+When the customer reports income below the MA income limits, see the table below:

 If the customer reports And Then Total income below the MA income limit Information was available for each reported income source from the hubs; and The information is reasonably compatible and considered verified.
 No further proof is needed.
 The total is below the MA income limit Information was not available for each reported income source from the hubs The customer must provide proof of income.
-The hubs show total income above the MA income limit The customer is asked clarifying questions.
+The hubs show total income above the MA income limit The customer is asked clarifying questions to see if more proof is needed based on: The reason why the income is different, and

+How eligibility, premiums, or share of cost may be affected.
 When the answers do not account for the difference, the customer must provide proof of income.
 No income There is no information available from the hubs The customer must provide information about how living expenses are being met.
 The hubs show current income information.
 The customer must provide: Information about how living expenses are being met; and If not already verified, proof that the income shown in the hubs has ended.